vitoplantamura/OnnxStream/README.md

 --decoder-calibrate (ONLY SD 1.5) Calibrates the quantized version of the VAE decoder.
 --not-tiled         (ONLY SDXL 1.0) Don't use the tiled VAE decoder.
 --ram               Uses the RAM WeightsProvider (Experimental).
+--download          Forces the (re)download of the current model.
+--curl-parallel     Sets the number of parallel downloads with CURL.
+Default is 4.
 --rpi               Configures the models to run on a Raspberry Pi.
 --rpi-lowmem        Configures the models to run on a Raspberry Pi Zero 2.
 ```

+Options you're probably interested in: `--xl`, `--turbo`, `--prompt`, `--steps`, `--rpi`.

 # How to Convert and Run a Custom Stable Diffusion 1.5 Model with OnnxStream (by @GaelicThunder)